Despite making some progress in their financial situations over the past couple of years, employees still aren’t on track and they know it.

 Financial Finesse noted that early adopters of workplace financial wellness plans tend to use the services regularly and identified significant improvement.
 Following the Great Recession, 31% of respondents said they were confident their assets were allocated correctly.
 When asked more recently, 53% said they were confident.
 In their first meeting, 44% of employees said they maximize all available federal tax credits and deductions, compared with 63% today; 45% had taken a risk assessment, compared with 64% today; and 41% understood tax implications of their investments and retirement accounts, compared with 57% today.

 Although the percentage of workers who know they’re on track to meet their retirement goals didn’t increase by the same degree, there have been improvements.
 Following the recession just 18% of employees said they were on track.
 Today, 31% said they knew they would meet their goals.
+Furthermore, Financial Finesse identified a “second wave” of wellness tool users.
+The percentage of first-time users has increased steadily from the end of 2011 to the second quarter; it’s holding steady at 90%.

 Financial Finesse anticipates seeing a similar increase in stress as employees who take wellness assessments for the first time become aware of where they are falling behind, but noted that a little stress is OK for workers if it leads to behavioral change.
 “The critical factor is that now that the second wave has this information, they need to make the type of dramatic improvements in behavior that we have seen from the early adopters,” according to the report.
 “At the same time, the early adopters will have to continue to adapt to an ever-changing financial landscape.”